top of page

 A Call to Rebuild with Faith and Resilience

 The tornado in Forest Park reminds us that storms—physical or digital—test our strength but also reveal our resilience.
 Just as cleanup crews restore the park, Mind Chaps & Pixel Riptides offers tools to restore family connections.
-As we mourn the chaos, let’s lean on faith, each other searching the new "PHB Serendipity Scale", for building Digital Posse communities, and trust that “Blessed are the pure in heart, for they shall see God”—even through screens.
+As we mourn the chaos, let’s lean on faith, each other searching the new "Super Serendipity Scale", for building Digital Posse communities, and trust that “Blessed are the pure in heart, for they shall see God”—even through screens.

 See: Mind Chaps & Pixel Riptides in print, e-book, or accessible formats.
 Download the free Read Along and Motocross Mindset for Digital Families guides (coming soon) to start your journey.
 Share your scale name ideas below, and let’s rebuild together!